 (3) Where the posting of a sign is not practicable, the employer shall ensure that each employee is informed of the identity of first aid providers.

-(a) does not perform work of a nature likely to affect the employee's ability to administer first aid, and
+(a) does not perform work of a nature likely to affect the ability to administer first aid, and

 Section 8 First aid training